-- Related products are displayed in the product card.
+- Add-on products are displayed in the product card.

 - Similar products are displayed the product card.

-All algorithms for product recommendations are configured through the interface and take into account the popularity of products in both offline and online.
+All algorithms for product recommendations are configured through the interface and take into account the popularity of products both online and offline.

 United Colors of Benetton Marketer

-Over a year of collaboration, we launched an omnichannel loyalty program with personal offers, automated campaigns over three communication channels, site personalization’s and product recommendations with a bunch of algorithms for the site and newsletters.
+Over a year of collaboration, we launched an omnichannel loyalty program with personal offers, automated campaigns over three communication channels, website personalization and product recommendations with a bunch of algorithms on the website and in campaigns.

 As a result, automated communications and personal promotions increased the average revenue per customer and order conversions among loyalty program participants.
-This brought in at least several millions of rubles of additional revenue relative to the control group, with a statistically significant result and a confidence level of 95%.
+This brought in at least several hundred thousand dollars of additional revenue relative to the global control group, with a statistically significant result and a confidence level of 95%.

 As we couldn’t cover everything in this article, we didn’t go into much detail on website personalization.
 If you would like to know how United Colors of Benetton personalized their website and generated revenue using this module, I invite you to read our previous Mindbox Journal post: United Colors of Benetton: how a personalized product card increased order conversions by 10%.